space-cadet/finite-velocity-diffusion/memory-bank/progress.md

 2. **Memory Usage**: Time evolution storage for long simulations with many time steps can consume significant memory
 3. **Boundary Effects**: Default Neumann boundaries may show artifacts for some parameter combinations
 4. **Animation Performance**: Plotly animations can be resource-intensive in browsers for long time evolutions
+5. **Parameter Analysis Approximations**: Some of the parameter analysis tools use simplified models that may not exactly match simulation results

 ## Next Milestones